Your Rights Under California Asset Forfeiture Law

-Under California asset forfeiture law, the government is not supposed to seize a person’s assets without having probable cause to connect them or their property to a crime.
+Under California asset forfeiture laws, the government is not supposed to seize a person’s assets without having probable cause to connect them or their property to a crime.
 Because of this, the government has the burden of proof to support its case.
-With a skilled asset forfeiture lawyer on your side, you can fight the government’s case and often get some or all of your property back.
+With a skilled lawyer on your side, you can fight the government’s case and often get some or all of your property back.

 What Is Asset Forfeiture?

 Asset forfeiture is a legal process whereby the government gains permanent possession of items that are considered instrumentalities of a crime, usually beginning with a full or partial confiscation of the property.
 This can prove devastating to many, and you need the best defense available to get your hard-earned property back.

 As a top criminal defense attorney in San Francisco, Valery Nechay understands the subtleties of state and federal asset forfeiture.
 Putting her extensive experience to work, she has the ability to quickly determine weak points in the government’s case and apply them to her clients’ benefit.
 If your property has been seized in a California asset forfeiture case, do not hesitate to contact the Law Office of Valery Nechay immediately.

 Asset forfeiture is among the government’s most powerful legal tools.
 With this right, the government can seize your personal property without compensation if it presumes that the property was used in the commission of a criminal offense or purchased with the profits of criminal activity.